OCamlPro/owi/README.md

 ### Talks

+- [september 2023]: [ICFP OCaml track]
-A [video of our talk] at the Wasm Research Day 2023 is available.
-It was organized by the [WebAssembly Research Center] and hosted in Google Munich.
-We explain how we bring symbolic execution to Owi and how it is implemented.
+- [october 2023]: Wasm Research Day organized by the [WebAssembly Research Center] and hosted in Google Munich

 ### Spelling and pronunciation